Bosch-0/Project-Muggle/docs/icon_policy.md

 - An icon used in production is being replaced with a new icon.
 - A new feature is being added to the Bitcoin Core GUI that requires the addition of a new icon.

 Icons (both SVG and PNG) should not be added to the repo if they are not yet used in production.
-If a new icon is set to be added in an upcoming PR the designer of the icon should [open an issue](https://github.com/bitcoin-core/gui/issues/new/choose) to get feedback on the design of the icon and to make sure the design is consistent with Bitcoin Core's iconography.
+If a new icon is set to be added in an upcoming PR, the designer of the icon should [open an issue](https://github.com/bitcoin-core/gui/issues/new/choose) to get feedback on the design and to make sure it is consistent with Bitcoin Core's iconography.

-#### Source files (SVG)
-Source SVG files should be added to `src/qt/res/src` at 24x24px.

-#### Production files (PNG)
-Optimized production PNG files should be added to `src/qt/res/icons` at 24x24px.
+When opening a PR that adds an icon source SVG files should be added to `src/qt/res/src` at 24x24px and otimized production PNG files should be added to `src/qt/res/icons` at 24x24px.